 Competition for public office is an essential feature of democracy but having many candidates competing for the same position might lead to voter confusion and be counterproductive.
 In current democracies, ballot access regulations limit citizens' right to become candidates, seeking to balance this trade-off by discouraging frivolous contenders.
 This paper examines the causal effect of signature requirements -- a widespread ballot access regulation -- and finds that their impact goes beyond this goal.
-I use data on Italian local elections and apply a regression discontinuity (RD) design to estimate the effects of these requirements on electoral competition, candidates' selection, and voter participation.
+I use data on Italian local elections and apply a regression discontinuity (RD) design to estimate the effects of these requirements on electoral competition, candidates' selection, voter participation and administrative efficiency.
 I find that signature requirements reduce the number of candidates running for office, decrease electoral competition, lead to a more experienced pool of candidates, and reduce voter turnout.
 The positive effects of this policy are observed in municipalities with fragmented political systems, where signature requirements lead to fewer wasted votes and fewer spoiler candidates.
-The downside is observed in municipalities with concentrated councils: signature requirements increase the frequency of uncontested races and reduce voter participation.
+The downside is observed in municipalities with concentrated political systems: signature requirements increase the frequency of uncontested races and reduce voter participation.
 Findings reveal how this barrier to entry impacts key dimensions of democracy and indicate that designing efficient electoral institutions requires a clear understanding of local political contexts.

 We implemented a centralized assignment mechanism (random serial dictatorship) to fill seats for a set of training courses offered by the government of Buenos Aires in schools across the city.
 The mechanism generates a seat assignment that is random conditional on people's preferences over schools.
 We exploit the fact that we know these preferences and the assignment rule to analytically compute individuals' propensity scores (i.e., their probability of obtaining a seat).
 We then use propensity score stratification to evaluate the short-term impact of two of the courses (an entrepreneurship course and a life-skills course).
 This strategy leads to important sample size gains relative to full preference stratification, allowing us to fully exploit the random variation in treatment assignment.
 Using survey-based information collected three months after the courses, we find positive effects on course-related knowledge for both programs.
 Entrepreneurship training helps participants start a business from an initial idea, leading to increased business ownership and self-employment.
 Life-skills training leads to higher job-search rates.
 There are no significant effects on soft skills.